-(1) Authorized Number of Shares.
-Subject to adjustment under Section 9, Awards may be made under this Plan (any or all of which Awards may be in the form of Incentive Stock Options, as defined in Section 5(b)) for up to such number of shares of common stock, par value \$.01 per share, of the Company (the "Common Stock") as is equal to the sum of:

-(A) 1,600,000 shares of Common Sto lock; ; pl us ------------------------------------ ------- ------ ----

-(B) all shares of Common Stock reserved for issuance under the Company's 2012 Equity Incentive Plan, as amended through October 1, 2018 (the "2012 Plan") and not issued as of the date and time of stockholder approval of this Plan (including any shares reserved for issuance under the Company's 1995 Equity Incentive Plan, as amended, that become available under the 2012 Plan), and including the 582,637 additional shares of Common Stock added on October 1, 2018 by the provision for automatic annual increases under the 2012 Plan, but not including any further increases under such provision, which provision shall have no further effect upon stockholder approval of this Plan; plus

-(C) all shares of Common Stock reserved for issuance upon exercise of options or unit awards that are outstanding as of the date and time of stockholder approval of this Plan and that subsequently expire or are terminated, surrendered or canceled without having been fully exercised or are forfeited in whole or in part or result in any Common Stock not being issued and such shares becoming available for the grant of Awards under this Plan pursuant to Section 4(a)(2)(B).
+(1) Plan (any or all of which Awards may be in the form of I \$.01 per share, of the Company (the "Common Stock") as Authorized Number of Shares .
+Subject to adjustment under Section 9, Awards may be made under this incentive Stock Options, as defined in Section 5(b)) for up to such number of shares of common stock, par value is is equal to the sum of: (A) 1,600,000 shares of Common Stock; plus issuance under the Company's 1995 Equity Incent all shares of Common Stock reserved for issuance under the Company's 2012 Equity Incentive Plan") and not issued as of the date and time of stockholder approval of this Plan (including any shares reserved for tive Plan, as amended, that become available under the 2012 Plan), and including the 582,637 additional shares of provision for automatic annual increases under the 2012 Plan, but not including any further increases under such ffect upon stockholder approval of this Plan; plus or f fully exercised or are forfeited in whole or in part or result in any Common Stock not being issued and such shares becoming available for the grant of Awards under this Plan pursuant to Section 4(a)(2)(B).

-For the avoidance of doubt, shares of Common Stock reserved for issuance under the 2012 Plan can only become available for issuance under this Section 4(a)(1) (C), if they are not issuable or issued under awards made under the 2012 Plan.
+For the avoidance of doubt, shares of Common Stock reserved for issuance under the 2012 Plan can only become available for issuance under this Section 4(a)(1)